 I once visited an exhibition where a courier was sharing a stand with an electrician.
 The stand was a curious mix of day-glo A4 posters from the courier, and plugs and wires on the electricians’ half.
 It was hard to see the link between the two businesses, and not only did the stand lack polish, the marketing literature this courier was handing out did not do justice to his professionalism and passion for customer service.
 Sadly he is no longer in business.
 Your marketing literature is all people have to remember you by.
 Get it wrong at your peril!

-As a small business owner I need to make sure that every piece of marketing I do generates a return on my investment, and exhibitions are no different.
-I go in with a clear goal to generate a specific number of leads, and we always make sure we exceed them.
-Last year I worked with an IT company on their exhibition stand.
+As a small business owner I need to make sure that every piece of marketing I do generates a return on my investment and exhibitions are no exception.
+I go in with a clear goal to generate a specific number of leads, and always make sure we exceed them.
+Recently, I worked with an IT company on their exhibition stand.
 We set a goal of picking up more than 100 leads for this particular event and the marketing manager offered a prize for the person who generated the most leads.
 The result?
 They picked up over 140 leads.

 How many exhibitions have you been to where the staff are huddled together chatting?
 Or eating?
 Or on the phone?
 I could go on, but you get the picture.
 As a visitor, exhibition stands can be intimidating.
 Do we dare cross that threshold?
 Are the staff going to bully me into buying something I don’t want?
 If you want to encourage people onto your stand, don’t do anything that will put them off.

-10. They didn’t promote their attendance at the event
+10. You didn’t promote your attendance at the event

 When an event doesn’t quite go to plan it’s all too easy to blame the organisers.
 They didn’t promote the exhibition well enough or ask the right people or put on an enticing enough seminar programme.
 And this may be true to a certain extent.
 But as an exhibitor you need to get involved with marketing the event too.
 You need to let people know that you’re going to be there, because for some visitors, your attendance alone will be a big pull!

-11. They weren’t persistent enough in their follow up
+11. You weren’t persistent enough in your follow up

 Following up on every single lead after an exhibition is hard work, believe me.
 When you have over 100 leads, making a commitment to speak to every single one takes weeks, if not months of dedication.
 Often you won’t get through straight away, and when you do your contact won’t have time to talk and you’ll need to call them back another time.
 But you’ve got to do it if you want to maximise on the opportunity.
 It will pay off.

-12. They didn’t follow up for long enough
+12. You didn’t follow up for long enough

-With most companies, the average buying cycle is more than a couple of days, which means that sending out one email and a letter after the event just isn’t going to cut it when it comes to winning business from your new contacts.
+With most companies, the average buying cycle is weeks or months; so sending out one email and a letter after the event just isn’t going to cut it when it comes to winning business from your new contacts.
 Plan to keep in touch for more than a year and you’ll get a much, much more profitable outcome from your new contacts.